 The Health Unit advises local agencies that provide shelter and assistance to homeless people to prepare for an increase in demand for their services when cold alerts are issued.
 Members of the public who would like to help are asked to drop off donations of non-perishable foods, blankets, sleeping bags, and warm clothing to the following locations:

 - Men’s Mission, 459 York St, London, ON

 - The Salvation Army Centre of Hope, 281 Wellington St, London, ON

 - Unity Project, 717 Dundas St, London, ON

 Visit the Ministry of Health’s web page to learn more about how to prepare your home and car for winter.

 Call Telehealth Ontario for free advice from a Health Professional, 24/7, at:

 For pet care information, please visit the London Animal Care Centre website or call:

-Please note: Where indicated, the source of the information on this web page is the Ministry of Health and Long-Term Care. © Queen’s Printer for Ontario, 2008.
+Please note: Where indicated, the source of the information on this web page is the Ministry of Health. © Queen’s Printer for Ontario, 2008.